 The crust of the Earth is made up of several tectonic plates.
-These plates continue to move and shift over time, causing earthquakes and the formation of mountains, volcanoes, hills, valleys, and other land formations.
+These plates continue to move and shift over time, causing earthquakes and mountains, volcanoes, hills, valleys, and other land formations.
 Over 71% of the Earth’s surface is covered by water contained within the Earth’s oceans.
 The rest of the surface of the Earth comes in the form of continents.
-Both of the polar regions of the planet are covered by ice and snow.
+Both of the planet’s polar regions are covered by ice and snow.
 The innermost core of the Earth is made of solid iron.
-The core is surrounded by a solid-liquid mantle, which is the source of Earth’s magnetic field.
+The core is surrounded by a solid-liquid mantle, the source of Earth’s magnetic field.

-In the first billion years following the creation of the Earth, different types of life began to appear in the oceans.
+In the first billion years following Earth’s creation, different types of life began to appear in the oceans.
 Scientists believe the earliest life appeared almost 4.1 billion years ago.
 From there, life began to appear on land.
 There have also been several different instances where mass extinction occurred.
-99% of all of the different species that have ever lived on the Earth are extinct.
+99% of all of the other species that have ever lived on the Earth are extinct.
 There are currently over 7 billion humans living on the Earth.
-The planet currently has almost 200 sovereign states.
+The planet presently has almost 200 sovereign states.

-The first ever self-replicating molecules came into existence almost four billion years ago.
-Following this, photosynthesis began its evolution to allow life forms to use the Sun’s energy to help them survive.
+The first-ever self-replicating molecules came into existence almost four billion years ago.
+Following this, photosynthesis began its evolution to allow life forms to use the Sun’s energy to survive.
 This helped oxygen to begin to accumulate in the atmosphere.
 This also allowed the creation of an ozone layer in the atmosphere.
 Shortly after all of this, different multicellular organisms began to form.
 Some of the oldest fossil records are microorganisms that were found in sandstone in Australia.

 The Moon is the second brightest object in the sky after the Sun.
-As the Moon orbits the Earth, it appears to us in phases.
-These phases are caused by our changing perspective of the sunlit portion of the Moon as it moves around the Earth.
 The Moon’s synodical period is 29.5 days.
 This period is the time it takes the Moon to move through a complete cycle of phases.
-The Moon’s orbital period, as measured relative to fixed stars, is the sidereal period.
+As measured relative to fixed stars, the Moon’s orbital period is the sidereal period.
 The Moon’s sidereal period is 27.3 days.

 - New Moon – Not visible, sunlit side of the Moon faces the Sun